Kim Yong-sik: Managerial career

 Kim managed South Korean national team in the 1954 FIFA World Cup and the 1960 AFC Asian Cup after his retirement.
 He led his country to an Asian Cup title.

 Personal life

-Kim was diligent and only absorbed in the football.
-He extremely avoided harmful things to human body, and had ardor for training.
-His healthy habit made him continue his playing career until the age of forty.
+Kim was diligent and only absorbed in football.
+He completely avoided harmful things to the human body, and had a passion for training.
+His healthy habits made him continue his playing career until the age of forty.